wp-plugins/wp-email-newsletter/readme.txt

 step 2.

-1.Plugins => Add New
+1. Plugins => Add New  .
-2.Upload => Browse Your File And Install
+2. Upload => Browse Your File And Install .
 3. Activate Plugin and use it.

 == Screenshots ==